Gaspard-Bruno/react-native-infinite-swiper/README.md

 `$ yarn add react-native-infinite-swiper`

-### Requirements
+## Requirements

-#### react-native-viewpager
+### react-native-pager-view
-[@react-native-community/react-native-viewpager](https://github.com/react-native-community/react-native-viewpager) is a dependency for this package that you'll need to add to your project.
+[react-native-pager-view](https://github.com/callstack/react-native-pager-view) is a peer dependency for this package that you'll need to add to your project.
 To install, run the following command:

-`$ yarn add @react-native-community/viewpager`
+`$ yarn add react-native-pager-view`

 ## Usage
 ```js